 Go out for Lunch or Dinner

 I know what you’re thinking; my local restaurant is closed for Good Friday!
 There is a very good chance everybody’s local restaurant is closed for Good Friday except for one or two.
 They don’t have to close they choose to close or don’t realise that there is nothing stopping them from opening.

 Go and see a movie!

 I know, why didn’t I think of that!
 All of Sydney’s cinemas should be open on Good Friday.
 Follow the link below to see what is currently on at the movies in Sydney and where to see it.

 Think of today as an opportunity to do something different

-Finally, look at this from a different prospective, it is going to be very quiet other than some of the places mentioned and the beach, if, as forecast, it's going to be a nice day.
+Finally, look at this from a different prospective, it is going to be very quiet other than some of the places mentioned and the beach (if it’s going to be a nice day).
 What can you do now more easily than normal?
-Do you have access to a bike?
+For example, do you have access to a bike?
 How about a cycle ride around town?
-According to Sydney's bike loving major, there are lots of cycle paths.
+According to Sydney’s bike loving major, there are lots of cycle paths.
 Maybe just go on photography tour around town.
-If you just want to relax and take it easy could just buy the Top 100 Travel Guide, find a nice quiet spot, and read it .
+If you just want to relax and take it easy could just buy the Top 100 Travel Guide, find a nice quiet spot, and read it.

 Take a break